KILTprotocol/spec-ext-credential-api/readme.md

     /** same as the `rootHash` value of the `'request-attestation'` message */
     claimHash: string

-    /** the hash of the payment transaction */
+    /** hash of the payment transaction */
     txHash: string

-    /** the hash of the block which includes the payment transaction */
+    /** hash of the block which includes the payment transaction */
     blockHash: string
 }
 ```